JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 # Introducing Cube Functionality To Kartothek

 Last year we introduced [Kartothek](2019-05-28-introducing-kartothek.markdown), a table management python library powered by Dask.
-Our journey continued by adding a gem to our jewel.
+Our journey continued by adding a gem to our treasure.
 We empowered Kartothek with multi-dataset functionality.
 Kartothek already provides Dataset features, as a user do I really need multiple datasets?
 Hang On!!

+Here we present the story of **Cubes (kartothek that supports multiple datasets)**.

 The whole beauty of Cubes does not come from storing multiple datasets, but especially from retrieving the data  (**Querying**)  in a very comfortable way.
 Kartothek views the whole cube as a large, virtual DataFrame.

-Here we present the story of **Cubes (kartothek that supports multiple datasets)**.

 ## What are Cubes?
 Kartothek Cubes deals with multiple Kartothek datasets.

-Let us start with building a cube for **geodata**.
+Let us start with building the cube for **geodata**.
 Similar to Kartothek, we need a [simplekv](https://simplekv.readthedocs.io/)-based store backend along with an abstract cube definition.

 **df_weather** is a pandas dataframe created from reading a csv file.